1.800.557.2841

 Aerial view of the beach and Temple of Poseidon at Cape Sounion

-Theatre, music, and dance have been a central part of the social lives of Greeks since Hellenism and traditional Greek dances, plays, and music, reminiscent of the marble sculptures holding lutes and harps, or dancing in a circle, arms linked, are still performed and every region has their own styles and traditions.
+Theatre, music, and dance have been a central part of the social lives of Greeks since Hellenism.
+Traditional Greek dances, plays, and music—reminiscent of the marble sculptures holding lutes and harps or dancing in a circle— are still performed.
+Every region has its own styles and traditions.
 Modern music and dance clubs, especially in Athens and on the island of Mykonos, showcase how the Greeks of today still know how to party like the Ancients.

-Politics and social issues are hotly debated among Greeks but their passion for a good argument is based purely on pleasure, as friendliness and curiosity, a lust for life, and knowledge is all part of the wonderful Greek psyche.
+Politics and social issues are hotly debated among Greeks, but their passion for a good argument is based purely on pleasure, as friendliness and curiosity, knowledge, and a lust for life are all part of the wonderful Greek psyche.

 What is the visiting etiquette in Greece?

-The history of hospitality in Greece dates back to Ancient Greece, where being a philoxenia, or a friend to a stranger was supposedly expected, in order to avoid the wrath of the king of all gods, Zeus.
+The history of hospitality in Greece dates back to Ancient Greece, where being a philoxenia, or a “friend to a stranger,” was supposedly expected to avoid the wrath of the king of all gods, Zeus.
 Today, hospitality continues to rule modern Greek life as a source of pride.
-Greeks willingly open their homes to guests, and on all occasions are ready to spend time with family and friends, and celebrate life.
+Greeks willingly open their homes to guests on Greece tours, and on all occasions are ready to spend time with family and friends and celebrate life.

 Upon meeting new acquaintances, shaking hands, smiling, and making eye contact is sufficient.
 A customary kiss (or two!) on the cheek is a greeting reserved for family and friends.
 When visiting someone’s home, bringing a small gift is customary.
 Be prepared to raise a glass and toast to yamas (our health) before a meal.
 This expression emphasizes connection and friendship, celebrating the art of living.
 Greeks take pleasure in sharing a meal, and they won’t hesitate to keep serving you extra servings as an expression of generosity.